serokell/ariadne/docs/usage-gui.md

 When there are too many accounts in a wallet and you don't need to see all of them, you can fold it by clicking on the triangle left of the wallet's name.

+In order to change password click on "Change password" button in the wallet pane and then password changing dialog will appear.

 If you want to delete an account or a wallet, just click "Delete" button in the wallet pane.
 Since deleting a wallet is a rather dangerous operation, you will be asked to enter its name to confirm you understand what you are doing.